inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 This is because the data file has already been prepared for us with keyword metadata (fancy words for settings) that tells |project_name| whether it’s a hazard or exposure layer.
-When we add the exposure data, we will learn how to do add these |project_name|
+When we add the exposure data, we will learn how to add these |project_name|
 keywords ourselves.

 4. Exposure